Azuremoon13/Docudex/README.md

 ```

 ### 3. Edit Documentation
-Markdown files are in the repository subdirectories - Follow the LACC folder as a example
+Markdown files are in the repository subdirectories - Follow the LACC folder as a example in docs subdirectories

 The navigation is defined in mkdocs.yml in root.